typelevel/cats-collections/docs/src/main/tut/diet.md

 d2.show
 ```

-Asking to remove a subrange splits the Diet
+Asking to remove a sub-range splits the Diet

 ```tut
 val d = Diet.empty[Int].addRange((5 to 20))